lkyvirrrr2001/viruses_analyses/README.md

 2_functional_annotation.sh: This script is used for functional annotation for detected viral genes.

 3_gene_abun.py: This script is used for gene abundance calculation based on the sam file generated in the mapping step of script 1_pre-processing-pipeline.sh.
 This abundance is equal to the contig abundance where the gene locates.
-This abundance is used for functional abundance matrix calculation (ACLAME, VGFunC).
+This abundance is used for functional abundance matrix calculation (ACLAME, VirGenFunD).
 Usage: `python 3_gene_abun.py file_list gene_sequence.fa output_dir`.

 4_t_gene_abun.py: This script is used to adjust contig abundance by the gene number of each contig.
 The reason to adjust gene number is that species abundance should not relate to the gene number in its genome or contig.
 Usage: `python 4_t_gene_abun.py file_list gene_sequence.fa 3_gene_abun_output_dir output_dir`.